mudssrali/.NETFramework/EAD2019/N-Tier-Architecture.md

 ### Working with Class Library

-I will discuss late, how we can create an application (web based or Desktop based appplication e.g. Winforms app) and consume `Class Library` into it with aforementioned N-Tier Architecture.
+Note - I will discuss later, how we can create an application (web based or Desktop based appplication e.g. Winforms app) and consume `Class Library` into it with aforementioned N-Tier Architecture.